CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-06.md

 ! -->

-## Task 1 : Moderate image content for singular isolated images
+## Task 1 : Image and Text Moderation Using Azure AI Foundry

 1. On the **Azure AI Foundry** portal, select **Safety + Security (1)** under **Assess and Improve**, then select **Try it Out (2)**.